-The Fijian government is committed to transforming Fiji into a leading digital economy.
-The country is actively participating in several digital economy initiatives, including the Pacific eCommerce Initiative, the Pacific Digital Economy Program (PDEP), and the Digital Government Transformation Program.
-Due to its strategic position on the Southern Cross fiber optic cable network, Fiji benefits from some of the lowest internet costs and highest performance levels worldwide.
+The Fijian government commits to transforming Fiji into a leading digital economy.
+It actively participates in several digital economy initiatives, including the Pacific eCommerce Initiative, the Pacific Digital Economy Program, and the Digital Government Transformation Program.
+Thanks to its strategic position on the Southern Cross fiber optic cable network, Fiji enjoys some of the lowest internet costs and highest performance levels worldwide.

-In addition, the Fijian government is undertaking a comprehensive review of its ICT network, with a focus on bolstering cybersecurity practices across government operations.
-Recognizing the importance of keeping pace with technological advancements, the government is also prioritizing the development of legal frameworks to support and regulate emerging technologies such as artificial intelligence (AI), fintech, cybersecurity, and banking.
+Additionally, the government is conducting a comprehensive review of its ICT network, focusing on strengthening cybersecurity practices across government operations.
+Recognizing the need to keep pace with technological advancements, it also prioritizes developing legal frameworks to support and regulate emerging technologies such as artificial intelligence (AI), fintech, cybersecurity, and banking.

 Market Challenges